Operators and functions to use in Cedar

 Arithmetic operators

-The arithmetic operators support only values of type Long.
+Notes The arithmetic operators support only values of type long.
 They don’t support values of type Decimal.
 There is no operator for arithmetic division.

 Example:

-The following policy returns allow if the context budget minus the context downloaded is greater than 100.
+The following policy returns allow if the context budget plus the context downloaded is greater than 100.

 permit (principal, action, resource)